 - Graves Disease

 No one realistically expects medical professionals to be 100% accurate 100% of the time.
-However, doctors are expected to meet a certain standard of care.
+However, doctors are expected to meet a certain standard of care, as a medical malpractice lawyer in Philadelphia, PA can explain.
 This includes taking reasonable precautions to protect their patients to a foreseeable risk of death or injury.
 When a doctor makes a harmful error which another doctor with equivalent credentials would not have made (taking into consideration all pertinent circumstances), the doctor who made the mistake may have been negligent and therefore liable for compensating the victim.

 Rely on an Experienced Philadelphia Medical Malpractice Lawyer

 If your doctor failed to detect or correctly diagnose your cancer, you can turn to medical malpractice attorney Brent Wieand for compassionate, personalized legal support.
-To get a free and completely confidential assessment of your case, call Brent at (800) 481-5206.
+To get a free and completely confidential assessment of your case from a Philadelphia medical malpractice lawyer, call Brent at (888) 789-3161.
 You, your spouse, and your children may be entitled to compensation for past and future costs related to the diagnostic error.

 ***Disclaimer: This article is for informational purposes.
 It is not legal advice and should not be used as legal advice.
 Brent’s law office is located in Philadelphia, PA, and serves clients throughout Pennsylvania and New Jersey.***